Policy

 Crisis Management Structure on a Consolidated Basis

-MC has built up a structure for securing the lives and safety of employees and their families as we respond on a consolidated basis to all crises that impact our profit and business continuity (all-hazard approach) by linking together each Section/Group/Regional and National Crisis Management Offices under the management and supervision of the Emergency Crisis Management Officer.
+MC has built up a structure for securing the lives and safety of employees and their families as we respond on a consolidated basis to all crises that impact our profit and business continuity (all-hazard approach) by linking together each Group/Regional and National Crisis Management Offices under the management and supervision of the Emergency Crisis Management Officer (Representative Director and Executive Vice President Yoshiyuki Nojima).

 Crisis Management Structure on a Consolidated Basis